jonathan-vella/CAF-Expert-Learning-Path/02-CAF Basic - Strategy and Plan/challenges/challenge4.md

 ## Challenge 4 – Checklist

-1. Captured content from Challenges 1 through 3 in a presentation format.
+1. Capture content from Challenges 1 through 3 in a presentation format.
 2. Sell it to your coach!